chousheng/moviegold/README.md

 ![Screenshot](images/screenshot.png)

+## Why Dev Container?

 This project provides a one-click, ready-to-code development setup using [Dev](https://code.visualstudio.com/docs/devcontainers/containers) [Container](https://containers.dev/) technology, which can be opened using GitHub Codespaces in the cloud or using Visual Studio Code on the local machine (with Docker Desktop and Dev Containers Extension installed).
-When the dev container is launched, a MongoDB database service will be spun up automatically, thanks to Docker Compose.
+When the dev container is launched, a MongoDB database service will be spun up automatically (thanks to Docker Compose).
 The dev container also includes an opinionated set of useful Visual Studio Code extensions.
 Besides, launch.json and tasks.json files are written to allow users to build and run frontend or backend servers conveniently in Visual Studio Code.
+Those features make development easy and avoid wasting time setting up a working, consistent dev environment.

 ## Technologies